 Alarm.com's new Wellcam keeps watch over a parent's movements, and lets you talk to them through the device.GearBrain

 At Hive, a similar service is in play called Hive Link, one where you set up sensors in someone else's home — but monitor yourself.
 Live now in the U.K., the service costs £149 ($190) to start, and £14.99 ($19) a month for monitoring, with plans to eventually bring the service to the U.S.

 The professionally-installed service includes two motion sensors and two door sensors with one, Hive suggests, placed on the refrigerator to make sure someone is eating.
 Smart plugs are included in the service, with a kettle or even a TV plugged in, to see if mom has been up all night.

 Here though, notes the company, there isn't a camera, so privacy concerns are skirted a bit.
 There's a bit of a babysitter aspect certainly with watching our parents or grandparents — but not having a camera around can help loved ones feel their space and home is still under their control.

-Leeo Ping is another recent product launch for the aging family member — and live now in the U.S. The services creates a trusted circle who can make sure older loved ones are safe and doing well.
-At CES 2019, Lee showed Ping at work with its new Smart Alert nightlight, which has a motion sensor built in that also listens for loud noises such as a door slamming or a dog barking.
+Leeo Ping is another recent product launch for the aging family member — and live now in the U.S. The service creates a trusted circle who can make sure older loved ones are safe and doing well.
+At CES 2019, Lee showed the Ping service at work with its existing Smart Alert nightlight, which launched in 2014, and has a motion sensor built in that also listens for loud noises such as a door slamming or a dog barking.
 Conversations and talking, however, are not heard.

-Leeo refers to its service as a "mutual aid network," said Leeo — and while it's designed for people who are living at home, and older, can really support and link all generations together whether that's aging parents, or grandparents and the next generation.
+Leeo refers to its service as a "mutual aid network," said Leeo.
+While the service is designed for people who are living at home, and older, can really support and link all generations together whether that's aging parents, or grandparents and the next generation.

-Leeo Ping is a combination nightlight and sensor, which listens for loud noises, like a fall.GearBrain
+Leeo Ping is a new service which listens for loud noises, like a fall.GearBrain

 A comforting presence